-My preferred top dressing is rotted cow manure.
-Yep – good old fashioned cow poop is one of my secrets to success.
-By using a compost or cow manure it serves two functions: 1) fertilizer; and 2) mulch.
-Both extremely beneficial to your organic garden.
+I love rotted cow manure as a top dressing.
+Yep – good old-fashioned cow poop is one of my secrets to success.
+By using compost or cow manure serves two functions: 1) fertilizer and 2) mulch.
+Both are extremely beneficial to your organic garden.

-Due to the heavy clay soil in the Illinois area where I gardened for years, I discovered top dressing is a particularly effective way to amend soil and fertilize organically.
-Due to its low values of nitrogen, phosphorus and potassium, dairy cow manure is ideal as both a top dressing and in compost IF IT IS ROTTED.
-If it is not composted yet and is still fresh, you might burn your plants.
+Due to the heavy clay soil in the Illinois area where I gardened for years, I discovered top dressing is a particularly effective way to amend the soil and fertilize organically.
+Cow manure has low values of nitrogen, phosphorus, and potassium.
+It is ideal as a top dressing and a compost IF IT IS ROTTED.
+If it is not composted and is still fresh, you might burn your plants.
 NEVER put fresh manure on a plant unless you want to kill the plant.

-To “top dress”, simply utilize rotted manure as you would mulch; leave an inch or so of breathing space around most plants being careful not to smother plants during installation.
+To “top dress”, simply utilize rotted or composted manure as you would mulch; leave an inch or so of breathing space around most plants being careful not to smother plants during installation.
 Mother Nature will do her thing and the cow manure material will start to rot and gently mix in with the existing soil.
 Worms, micro-creatures, rain, and plant roots will help the material mix in well.